Notgnoshi/herostratus/CONTRIBUTING.md

     * It should provide an integration with GitLab achievements
     * It could provide an integration with GitHub

+## Changelog

+This project keeps a [CHANGELOG](CHANGELOG.md).
+Not every PR needs to add an entry to the changelog, but every notable feature should be added.

+**Please keep the changelog focused on the user impact, instead of the actual changes made.**

+## Releases

+Releases are automated by the CI/CD pipeline, and are triggered by merging a change that bumps the version number in the project [Cargo.toml](Cargo.toml).
+Each release is required to have an entry in the changelog.

+**TODO:** Add automated release pipeline.

+## Deployment

+**TODO:** Find a suitable deployment strategy.

 ## Tests

 This project values tests.
 Please consider adding tests with contributions.
 That said, I do not